ozguryazilimas/wp-postane/wp-missed-schedule/readme.txt

 This is the code you need to replace it with: //update_option(’doing_cron’, 0);

 Next step is to save the wp-cron.php file and upload to your web server.
 However, make sure that you renamed the current "wp-cron.php" on the web server to "wp-cron.php-org", just in case there is an issue, and you need to resort back to the original file.
 The final step is to schedule another blog post and make sure that it processes correctly and that it gets published according to schedule.
-To manually run the cron, you'll need to type or paste the code below in your Internet browser URL without the brackets. "yourdomain.com/wp-cron.php"
+To manually run the cron, you'll need to type or paste the code below in your browser URL without the brackets "yourdomain.com/wp-cron.php".
 If things are working correctly, it should return a blank screen.
 Furthermore, this should update the time/date" comparison between your web server and WordPress.
 = The Missed Schedule Problem =
 The way WordPress handles scheduling is that whenever a page is loaded, either from your blog or in your admin control panel, the file wp-cron.php is loaded.
 At normal, if correctly configured, the server can talk to itself just fine and WordPress scheduling system will works perfectly.
 It’s only when you start doing strange and weird things like not having DNS setup properly or blocking loopback connections then it will cause you problems.
 It is possible that certain web hosts are not allowing WordPress cron jobs to run but for many that is not the issue as scheduled posting was working before upgrading to WordPress 2.7.

 In WordPress 2.7, the cron job design, which is the core of the scheduling engine, is significantly changed as you can from both wp-cron.php and cron.php in /wp-includes/ folder.
 In WordPress 2.7 wp-cron.php, there are references to local-time and doing_cron option is set to zero.
 This is not exist in WordPress version 2.6.5.
 This might be the cause of the problem as it’s very likely that your web server time is off by a few seconds or minutes from the WordPress official time.
 And doing_cron argument is set to zero making it absolutely necessary that your web server and WordPress time to match with each other in order for the scheduled post to go through.
 = Solutioni #1 =
-If you think that your web server settings is the cause of the problem, simply type this URL in your browser //www.yourblog.com/wp-cron.php (replace yourblog with your actual domain name) to verify.
+If you think that your web server settings is the cause of the problem, simply type this URL in your browser without the brackets "yourblog.com/wp-cron.php" (replace yourblog with your actual domain name) to verify.
 If you see a blank screen, then your web server settings is ok.
 You can proceed to solution #2.
 If you see some error pages, then kindly check with your web hosting technical staff and ask for their help.
 = Solution #2 =
 This is the solution to fix local-time and doing_cron option in wp-cron.php.
 If your programming is good enough, you are free to change the code and fix the issue yourselves.
 Remember to backup your WordPress before applying any change in production.